Apeetha-Srinivasan/cat_vs_dog_cnn/README.md

 Increasing the number of training epochs
-Transfer learning using pretrained CNN models Comparing the custom CNN with models such as MobileNet or VGG 👩‍💻 About This Project
+Transfer learning using pretrained CNN models Comparing the custom CNN with models such as MobileNet or VGG

+👩‍💻 About This Project
 This project is part of my personal learning journey as I continue building practical projects in Machine Learning and Deep Learning.

-Next: Exploring RNNs and LSTMs for sequence and text-based problems.
+Thank You!